 When you watch a movie or TV show about the police, you automatically assume that these cars are much faster than the typical models you drive.
 It’s a fair assumption to make that police cars would be faster, but is it true?
 Are police cars faster than normal cars?

-In this guide, we evaluate the speed of police cars and discuss what engines are used.
-We also look at some of the top ways that police cars are different from normal cars besides the speed.
+In this guide, I evaluate the speed of police cars and discuss what engines are used.
+I also look at some of the top ways that police cars are different from normal cars besides the speed.

 Are Police Cars Faster Than Normal Cars?

 In general, police cars are slightly faster than the typical stock model car.
 Many police departments also have special cars designed for chases and pursuits, so these cars must be tuned differently.
 With that said, there are plenty of factory cars that can outpace a generic cop car.